 - sitting or standing for long periods

-- pushing heavy objects, such as a supermarket trolley
+- lifting heavy objects, such as shopping bags

 Labour and birth with pelvic pain